acad2/cache_template_attacks/README.md

 -----
 ## Step #3: Key presses

+You can now start monitoring key presses events, with the spy tool in the **exploitation folder**.

 Switch to an already opened gedit window before ./spy is started, and try one of the addresses you noted down in step #2, by running the following lines:
 ```
 cd exploitation